A weighted invariant trace formula: Introduction

 \subsection{Outline}

 We conclude this introduction with a brief outline of the contents of the paper.
 In Section \ref{basic}, we introduce the necessary definitions and notation, and recall the properties of basic functions that we shall require.
 In Section \ref{conti} we prove the continuity of the trace formula for both the refined noninvariant trace formula and the invariant trace formula for $\dot f = f\times u^V$, which is a straightforward exercise in the definitions.
-Then in Sections \ref{invgeom} and \ref{invspec} we undertake the more serious work of establishing the geometric and spectral expansions of $I^r_s(f)$ respectively in \eqref{theorema}, obtaining the new weighted global coefficients on each side, proving Theorem \ref{theorem1}.
-Finally, in Section \ref{conts} we resume the discussion of Section \ref{conti} to establish the continuity of the stable and endoscopic trace formulas, proving Theorem \ref{theorem2}.
+Then in Sections \ref{invgeom} and \ref{invspec} we undertake the more serious work of establishing the geometric and spectral expansions of $I^r_s(f)$ respectively in \eqref{theorema} using the function $f^r_s = f\times b^V$, obtaining the new weighted global coefficients on each side, proving Theorem \ref{theorem1}.